Supercard of Honor (2024): Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 Storylines were produced on ROH's weekly series ROH Honor Club TV exclusively on their streaming service Honor Club, on television programs of sister promotion All Elite Wrestling including Dynamite, Rampage and Collision.

-On the December 16, 2023, episode of ROH Wrestling, Tony Khan announced the creation of the ROH Women's World Television Championship, with a tournament to later be announced to crown the inaugural champion.
+On the December 16, 2023, episode of ROH Honor Club TV, Tony Khan introduced the ROH Women's World Television Championship, with a tournament to crown the inaugural champion later announced.
 The tournament, which had sixteen participants, began on the February 22, 2024 episode, with the finals eventually set for Supercard of Honor.
 On the March 21 episode, Billie Starkz and Queen Aminata defeated Mercedes Martinez and Red Velvet, respectively, in the semifinals.
 Both would now face each other at Supercard of Honor to become the inaugural champion.

 At Death Before Dishonor the previous July, Mark Briscoe was set to challenge for the ROH World Championship against then-champion Claudio Castagnoli, but had to undergo knee surgery and was unable to compete.
 Briscoe was urged to challenge Castagnoli by Eddie Kingston, who would eventually beat Castagnoli for the ROH World Championship at Grand Slam.
-On the March 14, 2024, episode of ROH Wrestling, ROH announced that Briscoe will get his title match when he challenges Kingston at Supercard of Honor.
+On the March 14, 2024, episode of ROH Honor Club TV, ROH announced that Briscoe will get his title match when he challenges Kingston at Supercard of Honor.